Seafoam-Labs/Shelly-ALPM/docs/rlpm-libalpm-implementation-gaps.md

 ### Remaining version-specific scope

 There is no newly demonstrated raw comparison mismatch within the declared ASCII, NUL-free domain.
+Tests in `Version.zig` cover 54 fixed expected-result cases plus the original 13 valid-version examples, without linking libalpm.
-The completed tests cover 54 frozen cases, 2,916 cross-corpus pairs, and 20,000 generated pairs.
-Remaining work is broader evidence against a verified pristine upstream oracle and any deliberately expanded input or C API contract.
+Before the live differential runner was removed, it also passed 2,916 cross-corpus pairs and 20,000 generated pairs.
+Those generated comparisons are historical evidence, not part of the current test suite.
+Remaining work is broader verified upstream expected-result coverage and any deliberately expanded input or C API contract.
 Non-ASCII, embedded NUL, and nullable C pointers are explicitly outside the current contract.
 Those limitations do not justify rewriting the working comparator.
 See [version compatibility](../Shelly.Rlpm/version-compatibility.md).